 The Do’s and Don’ts of Interviewing

-As with other aspects of your job search there are no set rules that must be followed, but there are best practices that have proven to work over and over for decades.
-The more of these best practices you follow the more you increase your chances of getting job offers.
+As with other aspects of your job search, there are no set rules that must be followed, but there are best practices that have proven to work over and over for decades.
+The more of these best practices you follow, the more you increase your chances of getting job offers.
 Some of these Do’s and Don’ts might seem like common sense but with everything you have going on with your job search you might forget some of the most common Do’s and Don’ts of interviewing.

 Interviews don’t have to be tough, but if you don’t put the time and energy into preparing for one, you can turn it into a dreadful hurdle.
 Do yourself a favor; review all pages in the interviewing section on CareerThinker.com to help you prepare for each interview.
-If you don’t get the job you interviewed for then think of it as practice for an even better opportunity.
+If you don’t get the job, you interviewed for then think of it as practice for an even better opportunity.
 You need to have the right mindset for interviews and approach each as an opportunity to build a relationship and show the prospective employer how you can contribute to the organization.

-This is a list of do’s that we advise you to follow when going through any interview.
+This is a list of do’s that we advise you to follow when going through an interview.
 Take the time to check off each one once you understand it and have an action plan to accomplish it.
-You will understand once you go through the list a few times and an actual interview that each item holds a lot of value.
+You will know once you go through the list a few times and an actual interview that each item holds a lot of value.
 This list is in no particular order but design to assist in remembering them.

-- Pay attention to your personal grooming and cleanliness they should be impeccable; dress appropriately for your interview and always err on the side of being conservative, this will show you take the interview seriously.
+- Pay attention to your grooming and cleanliness they should be impeccable; dress appropriately for your interview and always err on the side of being conservative, this will show you take the interview seriously.